Mayhem, mischief and Masi: Abu Dhabi, one year on

 It doesn’t take long for Verstappen’s blood to boil: “That is incredible!
 What are they doing here!”

-Horner, speaking to Sky: “We’re a little bit shocked at that because apparently Lewis gave his advantage back which we fail to see yet so as you can imagine we’re not best pleased.
+Horner, speaking to Sky: “We’re a little bit shocked at that because, apparently, Lewis gave his advantage back which we fail to see yet so as you can imagine we’re not best pleased.

 “It’s a total lack of consistency.
 We’re disappointed with it but focus on the race now and we’ve got to do it the hard way.”